Jude Blanchette

 Jude Blanchette is an American foreign policy analyst and China specialist.
-He is the Distinguished Tang Chair in China Research and inaugural director of the China Research Center at RAND Corporation.
+He is the Distinguished Tang Chair in China Research and inaugural director of the China Research Center at the RAND Corporation.
 He served as Freeman Chair in China studies at the Center for Strategic and International Studies (CSIS) from August 2019 to December 2024.

 Education

 Blanchette holds a BA in economics from Loyola University Maryland and a MA in modern Chinese studies from the University of Oxford.

 Career

 Blanchette was named RAND's Distinguished Tang Chair in China Research in December 2024.
 Prior to joining CSIS, Blanchette was engagement director at the Conference Board's China Center for Economics and Business in Beijing and before that, assistant director of University of California, San Diego's 21st Century China Center.
 He is a participant of the Task Force on U.S.-China Policy convened by the Asia Society's Center on US-China Relations.